andrewh7358/Dictionary/README.md

 # Dictionary

 Dictionary implementation with wildcard searching in TypeScript using a trie.
+Add words to make your own custom dictionary.

 `addWords`: Add new words to the dictionary.
 This is not case sensitive.